radical-cybertools/radical.entk/doc/index.rst

 #######################################
-RADICAL Ensemble MD Toolkit v0.3 Documentation
+RADICAL Ensemble Toolkit v0.3 Documentation
 #######################################

 .. figure:: images/oxytocin.*
    :width: 160pt
    :align: right

-The Ensemble MD Toolkit is a Python library for developing and executing large-scale ensemble-based Molecular Dynamics (MD) simulations and workflows.
+The Ensemble Toolkit is a Python library for developing and executing large-scale ensemble-based workflows.
 It is being developed by the `RADICAL Research Group <http://radical.rutgers.edu/>`_ at Rutgers University.
-Ensemble MD Toolkit is released under the `MIT License
+Ensemble Toolkit is released under the `MIT License
 <http://opensource.org/licenses/MIT>`_.

 **Project Github Page**